Strickland State Forest

 Banksia Picnic Area

 Banksia Picnic Area is a delightful spot set amongst contrasting colours of grey gums, pink smooth-barked apples and banksias.
-It is also the starting point for three walking tracks: Cabbage Tree Trail; Stoney Creek Trail; and Strickland Falls Trail.
+It is also the starting point for three walking tracks: Cabbage Tree Track; Stoney Creek Track; and Strickland Falls Track.
 Set high on the ridge, picnickers can enjoy views into Gosford and Brisbane Waters.
 A 10 minute drive from Gosford.
 Entry via Mangrove Road, Narara, or Dog Trap Road, Ourimbah.

 Find out about the Friends of Strickland volunteer program.